patchlevel/event-sourcing/docs/pages/pipeline.md

 });
 ```

+!!! note

-> :book: The middleware takes over the playhead and recordedAt information.
+    The middleware takes over the playhead and recordedAt information.

-### until
+### Until

 A use case could also be that you want to look at the projection from a previous point in time.
 You can use the `UntilEventMiddleware` to only allow events that were `recorded` before this point in time.